-Table 22: SessionManager parameters
+Table 20: SessionManager parameters

-Parameter name Туре Description to string Identifies the datastore to connect to.
-For example with PSS/DB, it will be an environment name.
-You must set this parameter. rw pool size long Initial size of the pool of read-write transactional sessions managed by the session manager.
+Parameter name Туре Description rw pool size long Initial size of the pool of read-write transactional sessions managed by the session manager.
 The value must be between 1 and 1000, inclusive.
 The default value is 1. grow pool boolean If set to TRUE, specifies to create a new session to process a new request when all read-write transactional sessions are busy.
 A value of FALSE, specifies to wait until a read-write transactional session becomes available.
 The default value is FALSE. single writer boolean Can be set to TRUE only if rw pool size is 1.
 In this case, specifies to create a single read-write transactional session that allows only one writer at a time.
-The default value is FALSE. replicas IT_PSS::DynamicReplicaSeq List of references to all active replicas in the replica group.
+The default value is FALSE. replicas IT_PSS::DynamicReplicaS eq List of references to all active replicas in the replica group.
 This parameter is used only when replication is required.